Talar25/Shopping-spree/README.md

 - How to use API for form validation,
 - How to properly validate forms,
 - How to optimalize images using external libraries,
-- How to properly make RWD.
+- How to properly make RWD,
+- How to use localStorage.

 What this project does not have and might in near future: